 MPTS (Multi Program Transport Streams) streams can be demuxed into single SPTS (Single Program Transport Streams) streams.
 MPTS demuxing is available for Pull, Push, UDP, and File input streams.
 From the various programs in the MPTS stream, you can select specific programs, which will be turned into induvial SPTS input streams.

 → To demux an MPTS stream:

 - 1. Create a Pull/Push/UDP/File input stream using an MPTS stream. - 2.
-In the Inputs page, click the newly created input stream that you want to demux. - 3.
-Click the action button on the right end of the selected row and then Edit.
-The Edit input stream name window is displayed.
+In the Inputs page, click the newly created input stream that you want to demux.

 Demuxing an MPTS Stream